-Olympus E-3 versus Olympus E-420
+Olympus E-3 vs E-420

 The Olympus E-3 and the Olympus E-420 are two digital cameras that were announced, respectively, in October 2007 and March 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 10 megapixel.
+Both cameras offer a resolution of 10 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-420 is notably smaller (28 percent) than the Olympus E-3.
 Moreover, the E-420 is substantially lighter (50 percent) than the E-3.
 It is worth mentioning in this context that the E-3 is splash and dust resistant, while the E-420 does not feature any corresponding weather-sealing.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.